Doctor of Philosophy (PhD) in Healthcare Studies

 • Medical Writer / Health Policy Communicator

-The program fees below refer to the 2026/2027 academic year unless otherwise stated.
+The program fees below refer to the current academic year unless otherwise stated.
 Program fees are calculated per credit taught.
 Program fees are subject to annual inflation so the total cost are shown here as a guide.
 EIM will apply the program fees at the time of the payment.

 Standard